 I don't see anything else.

-Well, their their level of hysteria is such um that they're really, I think, uh running the risk of alienating most Americans.
+Well, their level of hysteria is such that they're really, I think, running the risk of alienating most Americans.

 If you ask yourself, is this really the kind of America we want to become?

-And you watch the kind of bullying and hostility, honey, you know, ch chasing people down at restaurants, um, you know, uh throwing stuff on a kid for wearing uh a teenager for wearing a make America Great Again hat.
+And you watch the kind of bullying and hostility, honey, chasing people down at restaurants, throwing stuff on a kid for wearing, a teenager for wearing a Make America Great Again hat.

-I mean, uh this is this is this is a Democratic Party which is gonna alienate itself from a vast number of Americans before this is over.
+I mean, this is a Democratic Party which is going to alienate itself from a vast number of Americans before this is over.

 They offer zero that I can think of.